Scaleda/Scaleda/docs/README.en.rst

 IJ platform plugins are distributed as zip archives.
 You can download the precompiled plugin zip package and install it in IntelliJ IDEA.
 In the `Releases <https://github.com/Scaleda/Scaleda/releases>`__ page, you can find the latest plugin zip package named something like ``Scaleda-0.1.0.zip``.

 After launching IDEA, select ``File -> Settings -> Plugins -> Install Plugin from Disk...``, then choose the downloaded zip file and click ``OK`` to install the plugin.
-For detailed instructions on installing Scaleda in IDEA, refer to :doc:`docs/installation`.
+For detailed instructions on installing Scaleda in IDEA, refer to :doc:`installation`.

 Compiling from Source
 ~~~~~~~~~~~~~~~~~~~~~